eea/garie-checkmk/readme.md

 ## Variables
 These are the variables that should be set:

-- CMK_SERVER              - the checkmk server address(hostname) (default set to "goldeneye.eea.europa.eu").
+- CMK_SERVERS              - the checkmk servers address(hostname) (default set to "goldeneye.eea.europa.eu,goldeneye-aws.eea.europa.eu").
-- CMK_SITE_NAMES           - the checkmk site names (default set to "omdeea").
+- CMK_SITE_NAMES           - the checkmk site names (default set to "omdeea,omdeeaaws").
-- USERNAME_CHECKMK, SECRET- the automation user\'s username and secret.
+- CMK_USERNAMES, CMK_SECRETS- the API user\'s username and secret.
-- GAP_BETWEEN_INCIDENTS   - defaulting to 6, can be optionally modified, if necessary.

 To use them in the docker-compose way, add them to the garie-plugin service or use a .env file.